 Maple describes itself as the Uber for doctors, putting physicians into patient’s mobile devices on demand.
 Their app does away with traditional nurse triage, ensuring that every interaction happens with a license physician.

 Akira believes its history as a traditional healthcare provider helps differentiate them from competitors that started off purely as technology companies.

 Wello, which coined their name by combining the words “hello” and “wellness” place particular importance on staying well with chronic disease management, mental health support and a library of wellness articles for employees.

-With continued interest for virtual healthcare in the Canadian market, the American Teledoc will also be expanding into Canada shortly.
-Look out for them in some provinces this April.
+With continued interest for virtual healthcare in the Canadian market, the American Teladoc will also be expanding into Canada shortly.
+Look out for them in some provinces this summer.

 How do insurance companies fit in?